firelightrpg/Hollow-Reach/House-rules.md

 ---

+## 🏆 Triumphs

+🛡️ *House Rule:*

 **Achieving Triumphs**

 Each time you overcome an encounter, you receive a triumph.
 Triumphs reset to zero on a long rest.
-At the start of an encounter, you have a number of triumphs equal to the number of encounters you've overcome since your last long rest.
+At the start of an encounter, each player has a number of triumphs equal to the number of encounters you've overcome since your last long rest.

 **Combat** triumphs may be  killing a ravaging monster, stopping a ritual, recovering stolen goods, or rescuing a patron.